vienna-rb/Quick-Start-Rails-and-Ruby/doc/create-and-update-todos.md

 end
 ```

-We are creating a new Todo and assign it to the `@todo` variable.
-Then we try to `save` this new todo and if this returns `true` when it did so it will redirect to our index action.
+We are creating a new Todo and assigning it to the `@todo` variable.
+Then we try to `save` this new todo and if this returns `true`, it will redirect us to our index action.

 You may notice the `todo_params` when we make a new Todo object.
 Let's look at that.
 We have not added this yet, but we will in a minute.
-The method we are going to add to our controller soon is not an action that you can access through the browser, it is a method that will look at what parameters our browser sent, this also will contains our todo-data.
+The method we are going to add to our controller is not an action that you can access through the browser, it is a method that will look at what parameters our browser sent, this also will contain our todo-data.
 In the method we will mark parameters that are "allowed".

 Put the following method at the end of the `TodosController`, before the last `end`: